KiranSuresh612/F.I.R.E.SAT-CubeSat-Project/README.md

 ## How to View and Use Files

-If you would like to go through my work on F.I.R.E.SAT, feel free to do so via the various branches of this repo.
+If you would like to go through my work on F.I.R.E.SAT, feel free to do so via the various folders of this repo.
 If you are having trouble, please take a look at the instructions below.

 CAD Model:
-Go to the "cad-files" branch, download the file named "F.I.R.E.SAT Mk.2 (Final Design).iam" and open with a CAD-friendly software like SolidWorks, Autodesk Inventor, etc (preferably Autodesk Inventor).
+Go to the "CAD Files" folder, download the file named "F.I.R.E.SAT Mk.2 (Final Design).iam" and open with a CAD-friendly software like SolidWorks, Autodesk Inventor, etc (preferably Autodesk Inventor).

 NOTE: I used Autodesk Inventor 2025, so I cannot guarantee that the file will open at the time of download.

 FEA Workflow:
-Go to the "fea-analysis" branch, download the file named "FEA Model.wbpj" and open it with Ansys Workbench.
+Go to the "FEA Analysis" folder, download the file named "FEA Model.wbpj" and open it with Ansys Workbench.
 The workflow and the used model are already in the workbench file!

 NOTE: I used Ansys Workbench/Mechanical 2025 R2 (Student Version), so I don't know if the Workbench file will behave the same for you when you download it.

 CNN Retraining:
 Download the dataset by following the link in the References section and extract all the files.
 Please note that you will be using the folders in the Classification folder.
-Then, go to the "wildfire-classifier-cnn-files" branch, download the file named "Training Script.m" and open it in MATLAB.
+Then, go to the "CNN Files" folder, download the file named "Training Script.m" and open it in MATLAB.
 Fill in the sections listed in the code and finally run.
 Make sure all the files you download and use are in the same folder.
 It will take a varying amount of time to train (depends on your specs) and then test, but after that, you will have your very own retrained wildfire detection CNN.

 NOTE: I used MATLAB R2025a, so I do not know if the syntax or script will still work at the time of download.
 I also had to download the Deep Learning Toolbox and the Statistics and Machine Learning Toolbox (not 100% sure if needed by install just in case) using the Add-On explorer.

 Simulink Pipeline:
-Go to the "simulink-model-files" branch, download the files named "simulink_OBC_Diagram.slx" and "simulink_OBC_Diagram.slxc" and save them to the same folder.
+Go to the "Simulink Pipeline Files" folder, download the files named "simulink_OBC_Diagram.slx" and "simulink_OBC_Diagram.slxc" and save them to the same folder.
 Then, transfer a copy of your retrained CNN from the folder you used for MATLAB (previous activity) to your newly made folder.
 Also, be sure to have a folder containing a few images from the dataset mentioned previously (fire and no fire samples) in the same primary folder.
 Then insert the file path of a sample of your choosing into the field given by double-clicking the Image Input box (farthest left).
 Then hit Run to see the results on the displays to the far right of the model.
 Be sure to test with both types of samples and by tweaking the battery level (small white box with 100) to a number between 1 and 100 of your choosing while also being to enter the same number in the "Initial Condition" field in the other small white box to the right of the battery box (denoted with a 1/z).

 NOTE: I used Simulink R2025a, so I cannot confirm if my model still works at the time of download.
 I also downloaded Stateflow, Computer Vision Toolbox, and Image Processing Toolbox, so you may need to as well if the model does not run properly.